 Here is a sample breakdown of State Farm’s average HO-3 premiums (the most common policy; usually the minimum required by mortgage providers) for a $125,000 home.
 The difference in price can be distilled down to one thing: risk.

 It costs $200 more to insure a frame home (wood construction) than a masonry home (brick-based construction), because of the associated risks that could bring about an insurance claim.
 Fire and high winds pose more of a threat to a home built out of wood.
 Wooden homes also often require more upkeep (staining, waterproofing, etc.) and are susceptible to damage caused by pests like termites.

 Real estate is all about location, location, location, and where your house is will have a huge effect on its insurance premiums.
 For example, insuring a home in the coastal area of Virginia Beach could be about $500 more a year than one in inland Alexandria because it’s much more likely to experience hurricanes, flooding, or even just common decay due to high humidity and the corrosive properties of salt water.

 Every homeowners insurance provider measures risk differently.
 One company might value your credit score above all else, while another puts more emphasis on your home’s location.
 You won’t know how which one offers the best coverage for you until you actually put in your information and compare quotes.
 We recommend checking each of our top picks; with the exception of Nationwide, you can generally get a quote online in only a few minutes.

 How much is homeowners insurance in Virginia?

-Virginia’s annual premiums for homeowners insurance are on the lower side — on average $946 per year for an HO-3 policy, compared to the nationwide average of $1,173.
+According to the National Association of Insurance Commissioners most recent report, Virginia’s annual premiums for homeowners insurance are on the lower side — $946 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.

 How does Virginia handle liability?